-- 1 pound baby carrots, cut in half
+- 1 pound baby carrots, cut into halves

 - In a gallon size resealable bag, combine flour, ½ teaspoon salt, ½ teaspoon pepper and all paprika.
 Set aside.

 - In a large heavy bottom pot, heat oil over medium heat.
-Add beef to flour mixture in resealable bag a handful at a time.
-Shake to cover beef.
+While the oil heats, add beef pieces, one handful at a time, to the bag with seasoned flour.
+Shake to coat beef with flour.
 Remove beef from flour and shake gently to remove loose flour.
-Place coated beef in pan, brown on all sides.
-Continue adding beef and turning cooked pieces, remove any pieces that are fully cooked and place in your upside down pot lid.
+Place coated beef in the hot pan, and cook for 1-2 minutes per side, to brown on all sides.
+Continue adding beef and turning cooked pieces.
+Remove any pieces that are fully cooked and place them in your upside down pot lid or on a plate.

-- Once all beef is browned, put it all back into the pot.
-Add tomato sauce, potatoes, carrots, 1 teaspoon salt, 1/2 teaspoon pepper, gravy master and add enough beef broth to cover beef and vegetables.
+- When all beef is browned, return it all to the pot.
+Add tomato sauce, potatoes, carrots, 1 teaspoon salt, 1/2 teaspoon pepper, and Gravy Master.
+Add 4 cups of beef broth to the pot, adding more as needed to cover the beef and vegetables.

-- Cover and cook 25-30 minutes, until stew is thickened and veggies are tender.
+- Cover pot with the lid and cook for 25-30 minutes, until stew is thick and veggies are tender.